atlarge-research/FPGA_tutorials/101/02_fp_addition/README.md

 **Note** in the `run_hls.tcl` script, the proper top function must be selected (line ~24, using the `set_top` command)

-This command will generate various files under the `proj_integer_addition/syn` folder.
+This command will generate various files under the `proj_fp_addition/syn` folder.
 You can inspect the generated `verilog` or `vhdl` code.
 Given the limited complexity of this example is easy to recognize the relevant parts.
-Under `report/` you can inspect the `int_add_csynt.rpt` report that contains (among the others):
+Under `report/` you can inspect the `fp_add_csynt.rpt` report that contains (among the others):

 - the targeted FPGA device (as defined in the tcl script)
 - the clock timing estimates: in this case, we were targeting a design frequency of 200MHz (5 nsecs), but since this is a very simple program, it is likely that the final design can run at a higher frequency.
-In this case, it estimates the final clock at 0.880 nsecs (that is 1.13 GHz -- but results can change from synthesis to synthesis).
-Note that in the report there is also mentioned the clock uncertainty (27% of the target clock by default), which is used by the tool to account for any increases in net delays due to RTL logic synthesis, place, and route (please refer to the manuals if you want to know more).
+In this case, it estimates the final clock at 2.976 nsecs (that is 336 MHz -- but results can change from synthesis to synthesis).
+Note that this estimate is also reported in standard output and in `vitis_hls.log`, under "Estimated Fmax"
 - the latency: in some cases, this can be computed statically, and represents the number of clock cycles required for the function to compute all output values.
-In this case, this is 0 (the result is immediately computed)
+In this case, this is 4, as it will takes a few cycles to let the circuit compute the result of the floating point addition.
 - the resource utilization estimates: include the amount of hardware resources required to implement the design based on the resources available in the FPGA, e.g., look-up tables (LUT), registers, block RAMs, and DSP blocks.
-In this case, only 39 LUTs are needed to implement this function.
+In this case, we can notice how, among the others, this design requires 2 DSPs to implement the floating point addition.
+This was not the case of the integer addition of the previous example, since performing integer arithmetics is simpler than doing it in floating point precision.

 The report folder contains another synthesis report (`csynth.rpt`), that contains similar information but is arranged in a different way.
 For example, this can be useful in the case you want to break down resource utilization per function.